Internet-Draft SCITT Architecture December 2024

 In addition, Relying Parties MAY apply arbitrary validation policies after the Transparent Statement has been verified and validated.
 Such policies may use as input all information in the Envelope, the Receipt, and the Statement payload, as well as any local state.

 On its own, verifying a Transparent Statement does not guarantee that its Envelope or contents are trustworthy.
 Just that they have been signed by the apparent Issuer and counter-signed by the Transparency Service.
-If the Verifier trusts the Issuer, it can infer that an Issuer's Signed Statement was issued with this Envelope and contents, which may be interpreted as the Issuer saying the Artifact is fit for its intended purpose.
-If the Verifier trusts the Transparency Service, it can independently infer that the Signed Statement passed the Transparency Service Registration Policy and that has been persisted in the Append-only Log.
-Unless advertised in the Transparency Service Registration Policy, the Verifier cannot assume that the ordering of Signed Statements in the Append-only Log matches the ordering of their issuance.
+If the Relying Party trusts the Issuer, after validation of the Issuer identity, it can infer that an Issuer's Signed Statement was issued with this Envelope and contents, which may be interpreted as the Issuer saying the Artifact is fit for its intended purpose.
+If the Relying Party trusts the Transparency Service, it can independently infer that the Signed Statement passed the Transparency Service Registration Policy and that has been persisted in the Append-only Log.
+Unless advertised in the Transparency Service Registration Policy, the Relying Party cannot assume that the ordering of Signed Statements in the Append-only Log matches the ordering of their issuance.

 Similarly, the fact that an Issuer can be held accountable for its Transparent Statements does not on its own provide any mitigation or remediation mechanism in case one of these Transparent Statements turned out to be misleading or malicious.
 Just that signed evidence will be available to support them.